Coverage until age 88

 Fund Allocation (a.k.a.
 Asset Allocation)

 Fund or asset allocation refers to how much money you want to invest and in which investment product.
-For example, if you have PhP 100,000 and you want to allocate or distribute it 50% in a balance mutual fund and 50% in an index mutual fund.
+For example, if you have PhP 100,000 and you want to allocate or distribute 50% in a balance mutual fund and 50% in an index mutual fund.
 This will help you create a portfolio or collection of investments that is right for your financial goals and risk tolerance.

 Fund Selection Risk

 Each mutual fund carries different risks and potential returns.
-So when choosing a fund, always keep in mind your goal while considering historical performances, company/fund manager reputation, as well as fees and charges that you might incur.
+So, when choosing a fund, always keep in mind your goal while considering historical performances, company/fund manager reputation, as well as fees and charges that you might incur.
 You can always seek the help of a trusted financial partner (e.g. Financial Advisor – put in link) to help you make a bright decision.

 Fund Switch